eegli/pampa.place/README.md

 }
 ```

 You may add as many `features` to the `FeatureCollection` in your custom GeoJSON as you want.
 Just be sure to give them individual names!
-Maps that you drew yourself can be directly put into the `maps` folder in the root directory.
+Maps that you drew yourself can be directly put into the `geojson` folder in the root directory.
 You can skip the next step as they are already cleaned up and good to go.

 ### Preparing maps